lavanyagarg112/react-web-forum/README.md

 User Profile: Manage display name and logout

-Tags: Users can reuse or add new tags, as well as edit them later, to further personalise the posts
+Tags: Users can reuse or add new tags, as well as edit them later, to further personalise the posts.
+Further, users can search by tags by either clicking on the tag on allposts or individual post, or by going to Categories page and searching by one or more tags.

+Favourites: Users can mark posts as favourite if they wish to view them later/ follow the post.
+They can remove it from favourites anytime

 ## Technology Stack